 The RPOSD logo represents our commitment to serving as stewards of parklands through funding projects and programs to build healthy and resilient communities.
 The unique typographical treatment of our name reflects a welcoming nostalgia as well as conveys a strong, professional look.
 The simplistic design and imagery, of various aspects of nature with a vanishing point, creates a sense of openness and adventure that RPOSD aims to achieve for Los Angeles County.
 RPOSD is a government entity with its primary focus on advocating for quality parks and open space for the public.

-There are four iterations of the RPOSD logo reflective of our brand identity while serving a range of appropriate use.
-The composition of all iterations consist of the same imaged icon, varying in scale and/or positioning in relation to the name if included.
-When displayed graphically in color, background color of the icon should always be white within its border.
+Our logo is available for download and use on this page.
+There are three iterations of the RPOSD logo reflective of our brand identity and appropriate for funding acknowledgment.
+The composition of all iterations consist of the same imaged icon, varying in scale and/or positioning in relation to the name, is included.
+Monochrome versions of the logo can also be used for instances where its application would be more appropriate.
+Contact the Grants Officer if an alternative file format is needed.

 This logo displays the name of our organization in a stacked format with consideration to limited spacing in width.